Sdarot

 Sdarot (סדרות) was an Israeli piracy-based streaming media website that streamed content from Israel and from across the world.
-As of March 2022, Sdarot was the biggest online streaming website in Israel, with over 1.3 billion views across all its content.
+As of March 2022, Sdarot claimed to be the biggest online streaming website in Israel, reporting over 1.3 billion views across all its content.

 History

 The site was established in January 2011 and began to provide pirated content with built-in Hebrew subtitles, with their goal being "making TV series accessible for all the population, without the need to pay huge amounts of money to TV corporations".

 During the years of its operation, the site changed its address several times following their battle against the copyright infringement company "Zira".
 The site's had an application that bypassed DNS blocking with a built-in VPN.

 On 11 March 2021, the site went down due to a fire at a server farm in France where some of the company's servers were stored.
 The site was back online after two days.

 At the end of 2021, according to the site's statistics, the site crossed one billion views across all its content.